Trade Forex Trading

 1.Governments

-Governments trade Forex so as to facilitate payment of goods and services brought from other foreign countries.
+Governments engage in Forex trading to facilitate the settlement of payments for goods and services procured from other nations.

 2.Central Banks